explcre/explcre/README.md

 - ⚡ Fun fact: ...
 -->

-- 🌱 I am now pursuing a master's degree in University of Illinois Urbana - Champaign.
+- 🌱 I am now pursuing a master's degree in University of Illinois Urbana-Champaign.
 My major is Electrical and Computer Engineering.
 I am expected to graduate in December 2023.
 I have completed my Bachelor's degree from University of Michigan - Shanghai Jiao Tong University Joint institute, also majoring in ECE.
 - 🎸 I love singing, playing the guitar, working out, playing basketball, tennis, swimming, reading, watching films, and everything about science and technology.
 I admire Richard Feynman and Elon Musk.
 - 💻 As for programming language, I am good at C/C++, Python.
 I also have project experience in MATLAB, Verilog, Java, R, Javascript.